-And now from Carol, the sister.
+And now from the other Carol, me, the sister.

-By the way, who walked that daughter down the aisle when she got married?
+And who walked that daughter down the aisle when she got married?
 Her mother and her brother.
 Carol said we would experience JOY on this day and we did.
 See it in their faces?

 “A Day of Joy” four years later

 Four little boys have been added to the family – my brother’s grandsons. : He’d be over-the-moon proud of his grown-up children, their spouses, and those little men. (updated, January 1, 2022: There are now six rambunctious boys and one sweet little girl, who has her own version of rambunctious.)

 And to my brother I would say – you would be so proud of that wife of yours.
 She just put one foot in front of the other and did the things she thought she couldn’t do.
 I think she surprised herself.
 She’s quite a woman!

 You are welcome to leave messages here for her in the comments below.

 You can now order “Checking the Widow Box” HERE – Available in Kindle and paper back